tock/tock/doc/reference/trd104-syscalls.md

 ---------------------------------

 The Read-Only Allow class is very similar to the Read-Write Allow class.
-It differs in two ways: the buffer it passes to the kernel is read-only, and the process MAY freely read the buffer.
-The kernel also MUST NOT write to a buffer shared with a Read-Only Allow.
+It differs in two ways:

+  1. The buffer it passes to the kernel is read-only, and the process MAY freely read the buffer.
+  2. The kernel MUST NOT write to a buffer shared with a Read-Only Allow.

 The semantics and calling conventions of Read-Only Allow are otherwise identical to Read-Write Allow: a userspace API MUST NOT depend on writing to a shared buffer and the kernel MUST NOT assume the buffer does not change.

 This restriction on writing to buffers is to limit the complexity of code review in the kernel.
 If a userspace library relies on writes to